Red1812/BTMLColorLOSMod/README.md

 # BTMLColorLOSMod
-BattleTech Mod (using [BTML](https://github.com/Mpstark/BattleTechModLoader) and [ModTek](https://github.com/Mpstark/ModTek)) that changes the color of indirect firing lines in battle to a different color from direct.
+BattleTech Mod (using [ModTek](https://github.com/Mpstark/ModTek)) that changes the color of indirect firing lines in battle to a different color from direct.

 You've been in the situation where the lines are both red and you move and then realize you actually don't have an alpha strike.
 The orange-yellow line is indirect fire: